Leaderboard

 Showing content with the highest reputation on 08/03/22 in all areas

-Changed it a bit4 points -
+1. Changed it a bit

-Ignorantia juris non excusat, as the Klingons say.
+2. Ignorantia juris non excusat, as the Klingons say.
 I can say it, I am saying it, I'm right, they're wrong, and I'm sure they know that they're wrong.
 The real question is whether there will ever be any consequences for it.
 Actually, my real real question is why they even bother.
 One retailer just makes you tick a "for airsoft and that" box, which I actually respect more than the non-defences.
-Noooo, not the "why can't real airgun firearms that are realistic imitations of real non-airgun firearms also be realistic imitation firearms" hand-bag fight again! π± But yes, this highlights that nobody really cares.
+Noooo, not the "why can't real airgun firearms that are realistic imitations of real non-airgun firearms also be realistic imitation firearms" hand-bag fight again! 😱 But yes, this highlights that nobody really cares.
 You can buy a much higher powered CO2 steel-BB airgun that looks identical to either the airsoft RIF or real steel version over the counter with nothing more than ID (in principle), and nobody blinks an eye, much less loses it.
 The State clearly doesn't care, and it won't until some Daily Rant muckraker writes a BOMBSHELL article about how easy is to to get your hands on RIFs.
-We're actually quite fortunate that investigative journalism is a dying art.3 points
+We're actually quite fortunate that investigative journalism is a dying art.

 3 points